Fergus's Iced Cakes - Outlander on Starz S2E1

 And because he's still so young and small, I made teeny, tiny little cakes, for our Fergus, known as petit fours in their country of origin.
 Made from sponge cake, they are filled with raspberry jam and buttercream frosting before being covered in pourable fondant.

 You've got a lot of choices about how to put these together, so below are some options that require varying degrees of skill and time.
 As I'd never made anything this dainty before, I followed these instructions, and found them to be thorough and easy to follow.
 The post author also uses lots and lots of pictures to help explain each different step.

 1. Sponge Cake

-- I used the a half recipe of the batter from these Lemon-Poppy Seed Cupcakes, but omitted the poppy seeds.
+- I used a half recipe of the batter from these Lemon-Poppy Seed Cupcakes, but omitted the poppy seeds.

 - You could also use Fiona's Almond Sponge, but this recipe can be tricky, so work carefully.

 - You could buy a cake mix.
 (Gasp!)